ap9155-hue/chatbot-sentiment-analysis/README.md

 ## Interacting with the bot and its capabilities

 Welcome to the Chatbot!
-This bot is here to engage with you, provide useful responses, and even entertain you with some fun features.
-Below is a list of the capabilities that this chatbot currently supports.
+This bot is here to engage with you, provide useful responses.
+This bot can be connected with azure service with setting endpoint and api key from your activated environment.

-Start a conversation: Simply type something to initiate the interaction.
-Ask questions or request a specific command: Use the predefined phrases (like "tell me something cool", "what can you do?", etc.) or any other input.
-Math calculations: You can also enter mathematical expressions like "5 + 3" or "10 / 2".
-Enjoy the jokes and fun facts: Whenever you're in the mood for something light-hearted, just ask the bot for a joke or fun fact!

-1. List of Abilities
-Get a list of commands you can use with the bot, including all the fun things it can do.
-Example:

-You: What can you do?
-Bot:
-I can do a few cool things:
-- Tell fun facts
-- Chat about the weather
-- Introduce myself
-- Handle basic errors
-- Tell jokes
-- Perform math calculations
-- Greet you
+This is the simple bot that does sentiment analysis from the connected service.

 ## Further reading